heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 ### Streaming Authorization

-For SSE endpoints returning async generators, the three streaming decorators provide continuous authorization where the PDP streams decisions over time.
-Access may flip between PERMIT and DENY based on time, location, or context changes.
+For SSE endpoints returning async iterators, `@stream_enforce` provides continuous authorization where the PDP streams decisions over time.
+Access may flip between permitted, suspended, and denied based on time, location, or context changes.

 Tornado streaming responses are written directly to the response via `handler.write()` and `handler.flush()`.
-The decorators automatically set SSE headers (`Content-Type: text/event-stream`, `Cache-Control: no-cache`) and call `handler.finish()` when the stream ends.
-Each yielded item from the async generator is formatted as an SSE `data:` event (dicts are JSON-serialized).
+The decorator sets the SSE headers (`Content-Type: text/event-stream`, `Cache-Control: no-cache`) and calls `handler.finish()` when the stream ends.
+Each yielded item is rendered as an SSE `data:` event (dicts are JSON-serialized).
+With `signal_transitions=True`, suspend and resume boundaries arrive as `ACCESS_SUSPENDED` and `ACCESS_RESTORED` frames; a terminating `DENY` arrives as a final `ACCESS_DENIED` frame.

-A time-based policy that cycles between PERMIT and DENY:
+A time-based policy that cycles between `PERMIT` and `SUSPEND`, so the stream pauses and resumes without terminating:

 ```
 policy "streaming-heartbeat-time-based"